danthonymc/danthonymc/README.md

 - 👋 Hi, I’m @danthonymc but you can call me Darryl
-- 👀 I’m interested in building web applications ans ios apps
+- 👀 I’m interested in building web applications and ios apps
 - 🌱 I’m currently learning Javascript and Python
 - 💞️ I’m looking to collaborate on anything that will help me grow as a software developer d